Download a sample

 Every book in this series is excellent and this is no exception.
-The early church is often falsely presented as a story of early Roman Catholicism – this is a more balanced presentation that gives the reader a window into the early church as the early church rather than attempting to read any specific modern group back onto them.
 If you want a broad understanding of the history of christianity read this series.
-Whilst I’d recommend reading the 4 volumes in order you can dive in with any of them if there’s a particular time period you want to dig into.
+Whilst I’d reccomend reading the 4 volumes in order you can dive in with any of them if there’s a particular time period you want to dig into.
 These books give you both an engaging presentation of the events and also a variety of primary source extracts making them work both as a useful and accessible introduction AND as a useful reference resource.

 Total Price: £1.99